 - Make public and private comments on tickets

 - Add and edit end-user profiles

 - Moderate and manage articles in the Help Center/Guide

 Light Agents are a professional and enterprise add on.
-They have very limited permissions and cannot perform such tasks like commenting publicly to a ticket like regular agents could, but can give insight or ideas to the team through private comments as well as assign tickets to full agents.
-With the right permissions Light Agents can also see views, utilize macros, view reports, access restricted user guide areas, and use installed apps.
+They have very limited permissions and cannot perform such tasks like commenting publicly on a ticket like regular agents could, but can give insight or ideas to the team through private comments as well as assign tickets to full agents.
+With the right permissions Light Agents can also see views, utilize macros, view reports, access restricted user guide areas, and user-installed apps.

 - Create access and edit business rules

 The Account Owner is a type of administrator.
 The account name is associated with this person’s name and is usually the person who created the account.
 There can only be one account owner, though account ownership can be moved to another admin by the account owner when needed.
 The account owner has full access to Zendesk Support, such as invoicing, payment options, and benchmarking for the account.

 Are you using it effectively?
 Download our free Zendesk Efficiency Checklist to make sure you’re making the most of Zendesk.